 Dr Emma Derbyshire, a registered Public Health Nutritionist said: “When we are at work and energy levels are low there is a tendency to reach for biscuits or chocolate for a quick energy rush.

 “However, our blood sugar levels will soon plunge back.
 Opting for fruits that are naturally sweet such as blueberries or raspberries that are easy to eat in the office will do us far more good in the long run.
 These are a natural source of energy without the free sugars of biscuits or chocolate whilst also providing a good dose of antioxidants and fibre”.

 Birthday cakes in the office, free lunches or breakfasts from employers and a vending machine in the office are all held responsible for office workers gaining weight.
 As employees aren’t taking notice of the calorie content within the food supplied to them.

 While 17 per cent of people polled say working near to a fast food restaurant doesn’t help their bid to maintain a healthy lifestyle.

-Six in 10 find it impossible to resist food being shared or offered around the office.
+Six in ten find it impossible to resist food being shared or offered around the office.

-The findings show pressures at work also lead workers to reach for treats such as chocolate, biscuits or cakes – with 34 per cent admitting they’re more likely to give into temptation in on a busy day, while 54 per cent will eat unhealthily if they’re feeling stressed.
+The findings show pressures at work also lead workers to reach for treats such as chocolate, biscuits or cakes – with thirty four percent admitting they’re more likely to give into temptation in on a busy day, while fifty-four percent will eat unhealthily if they’re feeling stressed.

-That ‘Friday feeling’ leads 27 per cent to eat badly, while 26 per cent don’t watch what they’re eating if they’re bored.
+That ‘Friday feeling’ leads to twenty seven percent to eat badly, while twenty six percent don’t watch what they’re eating if they’re bored.

 It may come as no surprise then, to learn that over the course of one year, office workers have tried and failed on FIVE diets – and four of these failures are a direct result of temptations at work.